Program Development Proposal Resources

 New proposals for faculty-led study abroad programs may originate with individual faculty members.
 But it is expected that the university also take a proactive approach to considering how many faculty-led programs it can realistically support, which content areas best reflect the university’s strengths, which countries and regions provide connections to Brandeis resources, which locations have reasonable health, safety, and legal risk, as well as which types of partner institutions or program providers match-up best.
-The Study Abroad Committee may even solicit specific new proposals based on some of these criteria.
+The Brandeis-Led Study Abroad Committee may even solicit specific new proposals based on some of these criteria.
 In any case, however, the leading faculty member should be responsible for initiating and following through with a formal proposal process, in consultation with the Office of Study Abroad.